radivot/myelo/CML/michor05/alphaBeta/README.md

 A limitation of lme4 is that it requires closed form solutions.
 Models are often more simply described by ordinary differential equations (ODEs).
 An R package that allows this is nlmixr.
-In this pharmacokinetic data analysis package, bi-exponential decays can be captured by two-compartment models.
+In this pharmacokinetic data analysis package, bi-exponential decays can be modeled using two-compartments.
 We thus view BCR-ABL as if injected into a central compartment from which it is cleared permanently or set aside temporarily in a peripheral compartment that protects it, until it returns to the central compartment.
-To get the initial BCR-ABL value of 100.1, we set the dose to 1001 and our initial estimate of the central volume (Vc) to 10.
+To get an initial BCR-ABL value of 100.1, we set the dose to 1001 and our initial estimate of the central volume (Vc) to 10.
 We then set the initial estimate of the elimination rate constant Ke to 0.05 (i.e. -alpha) and the initial estimate of the peripheral-to-central